H.W. v. France: Response

 Lilia Mhissen, H.W's lawyer, said following the ruling: "I hope this decision will mark a turning point in the fight for women's rights in France.
 It is now imperative that France [...] takes concrete measures to eradicate this rape culture and promote a true culture of consent and mutual respect."
 Mhissen said that the ruling would stop French judges from making similar rulings where the refusal of sexual relations is considered grounds of divorce.
 The ruling came during a period of heightened debate in France about sexual consent, especially following high-profile cases like that of Gisèle Pelicot, where her husband and others were was convicted of drugging and raping her.
 The French feminist groups Fondation des Femmes and Collectif Féministe Contre le Viol highlighted the need for legal changes to reflect contemporary understandings of consent and autonomy.
 They celebrated the ruling as a victory for women's rights, pushing for legislative changes to ensure that marriage does not require "sexual servitude".

+In January 2026, the National Assembly introduced legislation to formally abolish the concept of marital duties in law.